* Winter wheat contracts slip from 3- to 4-month peaks

 Dry weather is expected to continue for the central Plains wheat belt, sapping needed soil moisture from the HRW crop, forecasters said.

 Corn and soybean traders are monitoring weather in Argentina as drought has reduced plantings and hurt yield potential for both crops.
-A slightly cooler and wetter forecast for the world's No. 3 corn and soybean exporter and top supplier of soymeal and soyoil weighed on corn and soy futures on Wednesday.
+A slightly cooler forecast for the world's No. 3 corn and soybean exporter and top supplier of soymeal and soyoil weighed on corn and soy futures on Wednesday.